-You might want all the tables to be same size and shape or you might want to vary them.
-Find out what sizes and shapes are available.
+You might want all the tables to be the same size and shape or you might want to vary them.
+Find out what sizes and shapes are available at your venue.

 The figures below give you a rough idea of the venue size required, depending on the number of guests and the type of seating.
 Note that it doesn't allow for dance floors and other unused space.

 |seating type||ideal space per guest||minimum space per guest|